 Diseases caused by viruses spread by bites from insects include West Nile disease and yellow fever.

 Once a virus enters the body, it needs to get inside of a cell before it can create new copies of itself and spread.
 The types of proteins on the capsule or envelope determine which types of cells the virus can enter.
 For example, some viruses can only enter cells in the respiratory tract while others can only enter cells in the gastrointestinal tract.
 The ability of a virus to attach and enter only certain types of cells is called “tropism”.

 Yes, there are many different types of viruses and they are organized into groups called families.
 The members of a virus family share genetic material (just like members of a human family share DNA)

 The table below lists some of the most common virus families and the diseases associated with those families.

 A person who is contagious is infected with a virus and able to spread the virus to other people.
 In order for this to happen, the infected person’s body must be making and releasing new viral particles.
 When this occurs in the course of a disease is depends on the type of virus being produced.

-For example, most viruses that effect the nose, throat, and lungs (respiratory tract) cause a person to be highly contagious for a relatively short period of time at the beginning of the disease.
-In contrast, many blood borne or direct contact viruses can stay in the body and cause the person to be contagious for many years.
+For example, most viruses that affect the nose, throat, and lungs (respiratory tract) cause a person to be highly contagious for a relatively short period of time at the beginning of the disease.
+In contrast, many blood-borne or direct contact viruses can stay in the body and cause the person to be contagious for many years.